wangela/wangela.github.io/_posts/2019-07-25-how-to-get-google-place-type-icons-into-your-app.md

 As a developer, you can make use of this new types information to improve how you display places in Autocomplete.
 But how do you get the icons for every place type?
 And what if I want to use those icons in other parts of my UI, like in the results of a nearby search?

 ![Screenshot of autocomplete with place type icons from the announcement blog post](/assets/img/autocomplete-types.png){: .center-image }
+*Screenshot of autocomplete with place type icons from the [announcement blog post](https://goo.gle/new-autocomplete-blog)*

 When building the sample above, I ran into a common problem: Where will I get those images?
 I'm for sure not going to create custom icons myself, and I'd like to use the same icons Google uses to take advantage of the user recognition of those icons from the Google Maps app.
 Even better if I could have Google host the icons for me so I don't have to maintain them myself...